Constitution: Middle Ages after 1000

 The Pravda Yaroslava, originally combined by Yaroslav the Wise the Grand Prince of Kiev, was granted to Great Novgorod around 1017, and in 1054 was incorporated into the Russkaya Pravda; it became the law for all of Kievan Rus'.
 It survived only in later editions of the 15th century.

 In England, Henry I's proclamation of the Charter of Liberties in 1100 bound the king for the first time in his treatment of the clergy and the nobility.
 This idea was extended and refined by the English barony when they forced King John to sign Magna Carta in 1215.
-The most important single article of the Magna Carta, related to "habeas corpus", provided that the king was not permitted to imprison, outlaw, exile or kill anyone at a whim – there must be due process of law first.
-This article, Article 39, of the Magna Carta read:
+The most important single article of Magna Carta, related to "habeas corpus", provided that the king was not permitted to imprison, outlaw, exile or kill anyone at a whim – there must be due process of law first.
+This article, Article 39, of Magna Carta read:

 This provision became the cornerstone of English liberty after that point.
-The social contract in the original case was between the king and the nobility, but was gradually extended to all of the people.
+The social contract in the original case was between the king and the nobility but was gradually extended to all of the people.
 It led to the system of Constitutional Monarchy, with further reforms shifting the balance of power from the monarchy and nobility to the House of Commons.

 The Nomocanon of Saint Sava (Законоправило/Zakonopravilo) was the first Serbian constitution from 1219.
 St. Sava's Nomocanon was the compilation of civil law, based on Roman Law, and canon law, based on Ecumenical Councils.
 Its basic purpose was to organize the functioning of the young Serbian kingdom and the Serbian church.
 Saint Sava began the work on the Serbian Nomocanon in 1208 while he was at Mount Athos, using The Nomocanon in Fourteen Titles, Synopsis of Stefan the Efesian, Nomocanon of John Scholasticus, and Ecumenical Council documents, which he modified with the canonical commentaries of Aristinos and Joannes Zonaras, local church meetings, rules of the Holy Fathers, the law of Moses, the translation of Prohiron, and the Byzantine emperors' Novellae (most were taken from Justinian's Novellae).
 The Nomocanon was a completely new compilation of civil and canonical regulations, taken from Byzantine sources but completed and reformed by St. Sava to function properly in Serbia.
-Besides decrees that organized the life of church, there are various norms regarding civil life; most of these were taken from Prohiron.
+Besides decrees that organized the life of the church, there are various norms regarding civil life; most of these were taken from Prohiron.
 Legal transplants of Roman-Byzantine law became the basis of the Serbian medieval law.
 The essence of Zakonopravilo was based on Corpus Iuris Civilis.